TimCares/MasterThesis/docs/thesis/experiments/differences_to_unimodal_kd.typ

 - output of FFN head of deep ConvNets usually contains global information of the image due to the increased receptive field with more layers
 - so in a sense, SHRe does exactly what we aim to do, just in a supervised way: it regresses the probability distribution of the Imagenet-1k classes
 - probability distribution created from FFN head of the ConvNet, contains global information of the image, like the CLS token in Transformers

+< TODO: add plot for top k classes for a given image and compare it to content of caption >